 4) Working with wildlife?
 Key article: Putman, R. (1995).
 Ethical considerations and animal welfare in ecological field studies.
 Biodiversity & Conservation, 4(8), 903-915.

-5) Refinements: Michael Kreger helps researchers and IACUC members understand why refinements are important, how to search for them, and how to evaluate a search for refinements:
+5) ARTICLE on Refinements: Michael Kreger helps researchers and IACUC members understand why refinements are important, how to search for them, and how to evaluate a search for refinements: